dimitri-nicolo/calico/master/security/comms/crypto-auth.md

   you will need to reissue the certificates with the correct Common Name or Subject Alternative Name and reconfigure {{site.prodname}} Manager following the steps above.

+### Ingress proxies and load balancers

+You may wish to configure proxy elements, including hardware or software load balancers, Kubernetes Ingress proxies etc., between user web browsers and the {{site.prodname}} Manager.
+If you do so, configure your proxy such that {{site.prodname}} Manager receives a HTTPS (TLS) connection, not unencrypted HTTP.

+If you require TLS termination at any of these proxy elements, you will need to

+  * use a proxy that supports transparent HTTP/2 proxying, for example, [Envoy](https://www.envoyproxy.io/)
+  * re-originate a TLS connection from your proxy to {{site.prodname}} Manager, as it expects TLS

+If you do not require TLS termination, configure your proxy to "pass thru" the TLS to {{site.prodname}} Manager.

 ## Prometheus connections

 ### Format your certificates